GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (170) .md

 **At Higher Tiers**: Each tier beyond minimum, in addition to the benefits noted above, can increase the range by 10 yards or reduce the casting time by 1 action (to aminimum of 2).

 **Critical Failure**: The field you create instead surrounds yourself, making you prone and vulnerable for a number of rounds equal o the spell's tier.
 Your movement speeds are reduced by half during this time.

+#### Grave Blast

+**Minimum Tier**: 3

+**Casting Time**: 1 action

+**Range**: 30 yards

+**Effect**: As an additional cost to cast this spell, you must hold the skull of a sapiant creature.
+The skull will disintigrate if the spell is successfully cast.
+Choose two exotic damage types.
+From the skull a pitch black ball of energy fired.
+On impact it will inflict a necrotic attack.
+In place of a traditional critical hit, it inflicts the critical hit effects of the two damage types selected.
+If the attack would qualify to damage armor, it instead dazes the foe until the end of the next round.

+If the attack roll against the foe was successful and the die roll result was odd, you may choose to either have the foe emit dim light out for 1 foot or reduce the level of light within 1 foot of the foe for a number of rounds equal to the spell's tier + [Magic] bonus.

+A critical success with the spellcheck does not consume the skull.

+**At Higher Tiers**: Each tier beyond minimum grants the attack an additional +1 bonus.

+**Critical Failure**: The skull levitates and faces you, blasting you with unintended powers.
+It inflicts two attacks against you, one of each chosen type.
+These attacks gains a bonus against you equal to half of the spell's tier for the purpose of inflicting a critical hit.
+It then disintigrates.

+###### In case someone decides to use a perdrine as the skull, it receives a wound in place of being destroyed.

 #### Gravitic Disruption